 The amount of experience gained during formal pre-license driver training is limited.
-Also, the types of situation encountered during training are likely to be rather limited compared to the conditions regularly faced by drivers, such as driving in heavy traffic, late at night, and driving for long periods.
+Also, the types of situation encountered during training are likely to be rather limited compared to the conditions regularly faced by drivers, such as driving in heavy traffic, late at night and driving for long periods.

-For these reasons, some countries have post license training as a compulsory part of a twophase licensing system.
+For these reasons, some countries have post license training as a compulsory part of a two-phase licensing system.
 Some other countries offer it as a voluntary option.

-Advanced post-license training has been shown to influence behaviour and attitude, but evaluation studies studying the effects on crash risk are not conclusive (NovEV, 2002).
+Advanced post-license training has been shown to influence behavior and attitude, but evaluation studies studying the effects on crash risk are not conclusive (NovEV, 2002).
 In a recent study in Germany no effect was found of a voluntary advanced training program (Sindern, 2010).
+In Belgium, a post-license education program called "On the road" has recently been evaluated (Brijs et al., 2014), aiming to target the higher levels of the GDE matrix, awareness and insight.
+The evaluation took place twice, immediate post-test and at a 2 months follow-up.
+It was concluded that the program had little effects on speeding intentions and on risk detection but improved risk-related knowledge; thus it is considered a good starting point but the methods still need to be improved.